kant/sharpapp/README.md

       height="38"
       width="38">
 </sub>
 	PimpApp - It's all about to pimp your Windows, privacy and apps!
-	It's an optimizer of the reasonable sort and not another TUNEUP, CLEANER, OPTIMIZER (I hate this) utility!

 </h1>

+***

 <p align="center">
-A free and portable tool for everyone who values privacy and security in the Windows world
+PimApp is an optimizer of the reasonable sort and not another TUNEUP, CLEANER, OPTIMIZER (I hate this) utility!

 ![alt text](https://github.com/mirinsoft/pimpapp/blob/master/pimpapp.png)